SmithSamuelM/Papers/whitepapers/kram.md

 Periodically check the exchange-ID pruned cache database.
 Delete or archive any cache entries where `[xdt, xdt+xl]` is not true.
 For those messages that have extant entries in associated partially signed databases, remove those entries from all such databases.
 This means the multi-key-authenticated message window expired before the message was fully signed.

-### Exchange Transactions

-The window for exchange ID-associated messages (same exchange transaction) may be much longer than any given message window.
-May want to keep an exchange ID-based window open longer, even though individual message windows have closed.
-But not indefinitely, which happens if there is no exchange ID-based window.
-Want to set a maximum time limit on how long an exchange can be open?
-This protects against a replay of a transaction that starts after the window closes, since the time stamps would be too old to fit in a new window.
-Message ID windows are to collect signatures.
-Exchange ID windows are to collect messages.